 - Wear and tear of modifications.
 Look out and listen for wear and tear – any changes to the sounds or movement of your modifications should be reported to the supplier at the soonest possible time.
 If any irregularities appear with lifts, hoists, driving controls or something else – like shaking, not moving smoothly or making new sounds – they need a check up.

 Vehicle conversions, like lifts and hoists and disability converted car driving controls, put added pressure on your car battery.
 Speak to your custom conversion supplier about how often to have your battery checked.

 Maintaining your converted car or WAV and the NDIS

 The NDIS may fund certain maintenance costs.
 Keep a good record of these, and when it’s time to renew your plan present these in your funding request.
 These costs will fall under your assistive technology budget.

 At Blue Badge Insurance we provide documents that clearly separate the insurance premium for conversions from the vehicle’s premium.
 This allows you to claim these costs back from the NDIS or other funding body.

 Many car insurance providers see vehicle conversions as higher risk and charge extra for insurance.
 We don’t.

 As Australia’s first mobility and independence insurance specialist, we understand your vehicle conversions don’t make you a riskier driver.
-Our car insurance for disability converted cars helps cover repair or replacement plus assistive technology in your car.
-And as a disability parking permit holder, you get 25% off your premium.
+Our car insurance for wheelchair accessible vehicles and disability converted cars helps cover repair or replacement plus assistive technology in your car.
+And as a disability parking permit holder, you get up to 25% off your premium.